quickgrid/ai-resources/papers.md

 **GAN Properties**
  - DragGAN is built on `key insight` that the `feature space of GAN is sufficiently discriminative` to enable both motion supervision and precision point tracking.
  - DragGAN `deformation` is performed on `learned image manifold of a GAN`, which `tend to obey underlying object structure`.

+**Method**
+- `Optimizing latent codes` that incrementatlly moves handle points to target location and `point tracking method` to faithfully trace trajectory of handle points.

  **Previous Approaches**
  - `Previous GAN` based methods `gain controllability` by using `manually annotated training data` or `prior 3D model` often lacking flexibility, precision, and generality.
 These fail to generalize to new object categories.